 Tables 8.9 to 8.12 show that the lower critical load for acid deposition at Cwm Cadlan SAC is already exceeded due to background levels, although the higher critical level is not exceeded.
-Based on the worst-case scenario (Table 8.8), the process contribution as a percentage of the lower critical load would be 3.5%, although the long-term realistic emissions data model would conclude that this was more likely to be in the region of 1.9%.
-When applying the new technologies, using IED emissions limit data and a 70% conversion of NOx to NO2, Table 8.12 shows that the scheme alone would have a process contribution of just 0.07% of the critical load.
-Based on the IAQM (2016) screening thresholds, if the additional mitigating technologies were applied, then the effects of the proposed development alone could be screened as insignificant. both of these figures (if 1.9% was rounded up to the nearest whole figure it would be 2%), would suggest that the effects could not be screened as insignificant.
+Based on the worst-case scenario (Table 8.9), the process contribution as a percentage of the lower critical load would be 3.5%, although the long-term realistic emissions data model would conclude that this was more likely to be in the region of 1.9%.
+When applying the new technologies, using IED emissions limit data and a 70% conversion of NOx to NO2, Table 8.12 shows that the scheme alone would have a process contribution of 0.32% of the critical load.
+Based on the IAQM (2016) screening thresholds, if the additional mitigating technologies were applied, then the effects of the proposed development alone could be screened as insignificant.